lacc/OAuthProxy.AspNetCore/readme.md

 ## Client Credentials Flow

 The **Client Credentials flow** is supported for machine-to-machine scenarios where no user interaction is required.
 This is ideal for backend services or daemons that need to authenticate directly with third-party APIs.
+The expiration of the Access Token is 1 year if not specified otherwise by the provider.
+Once the token expores there is no automated token refresh happening.

 ### How to Configure